-Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a))
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a) Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights (b) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (c) Equity Compensation Plans Approved by Security Holders 280,347,127 1 \$ 32.45 2 474,604,234 3 Equity Compensation Plans Not Approved by Security Holders 0 N/A 0 TOTAL 280,347,127 474,604,234

-Plan Category (a) (b) (c)

-Equity Compensation Plans 2

-Approved by Security Holders $280,347,127^{1}$ 32.45^2 474,604,234 3

-Equity Compensation Plans Not

-Approved by Security Holders 0 N/A 0

-TOTAL 280,347,127 474,604,234

-1 Includes 265,470,068 shares issuable pursuant to outstanding options under the 2014 Equity Plan, The Coca-Cola Company 1999 Stock Option Plan, The Coca-Cola Company 2002 Stock Option Plan and 2008 Stock Option Plan.
-The weighted-average exercise price of such options is \$32.51.
-Also includes 13,889,875 full-value awards of shares outstanding under the 2014 Equity Plan, 1989 Restricted Stock Award Plan and The Coca-Cola Company 1983 Restricted Stock Award Plan, including shares that may be issued pursuant to outstanding PSUs, based on certified financial results, where applicable, and otherwise assuming the target award is met.
+Includes 265,470,068 shares issuable pursuant to outstanding options under the 2014 Equity Plan, The Coca-Cola Company 1999 Stock Option Plan, The Coca-Cola Company 2002 Stock Option Plan and 2008 Stock Option Plan.
+The weighted-average exercise price of such options is \$32,51.
+Also includes 13,889,875 full-value awards of shares outstanding under the 2014 Equity Plan, 1989 Restricted Stock Award Plan and The Coca-Cola Company 1983 Restricted Stock Award Plan, including shares that may be issued pursuant to outstanding pSUs, based on certified financial results, where applicable, and otherwise assuming the target award is met.
 In connection with the acquisition of CCE's former North America business ("CCE Transaction"), certain outstanding awards relating to CCE common stock granted under shareowner-approved CCE equity incentive plans were replaced with awards relating to the Company's Common Stock.
-As a result, the table above includes 987,184 shares issuable pursuant to outstanding options under the CCE Transaction: Coca-Cola Enterprises Inc. 2004 Stock Award Plan and Coca-Cola Enterprises Inc. 2007 Incentive Award Plan.
+As a result, the table above includes 987,184 shares issuable pursuant to outstanding options under the following CCE equity incentive Plans which were assumed by the Company in connection with the CCE Transaction: Coca-Cola Enterprises Inc. 2004 Stock Award Plan and Coca-Cola Enterprises Inc. 2004 Stock Award Plan and Coca-Cola Enterprises Inc. 2007 Incentive Award Plan.
 The weighted-average exercise price of such options is \$16.26.